skypilot-org/skypilot/examples/perf/results.md

-# Performance benchmarks for Sky
+# Performance benchmarks for SkyPilot

-This directory is a collection of YAMLs used to benchmark Sky's performance.
+This directory is a collection of YAMLs used to benchmark SkyPilot's performance.

-## Sky Storage Benchmarks
+## SkyPilot Storage Benchmarks
-We benchmark the performance of Sky Storage using fio, a popular storage benchmarking utility.
+We benchmark the performance of SkyPilot Storage using fio, a popular storage benchmarking utility.
 For fio, we use recommended parameters from [Azure's disk benchmarking guide](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-benchmarks).
 Please refer to `storage_rawperf.yaml` for more details.